-MIRROR HEAT
+MIRROR HEAT/WINDOW DEFROST

 This switch turns on a thermostatically controlled heater in the right and left outside mirrors (convex mirrors excluded).
-With the switch ON the mirror heaters will automatically come on to defog the mirrors.
+With the switch ON the mirror heaters will automatically come on to defog the mirrors and window for ten minutes.